RCgmbh/PiLot/PiLotDataPostgres/README.md

 # PiLot
 ## PiLotDataPostgres

-This is not even work in progress.
-It is just the long-term goal to replace the file-based storage by a database.
+Postgres database connector to replace the file-based storage.
+By now only used for POIs